|

 Once detailed initial

-requirement at a given confidence, provided that there are no unanticipated
+minimum reliability requirement at a given confidence, provided that there

 Customer Usage